 CHINA ADVICE - have your hotel/hostel/friend write down for you the address and phone number of where you are staying in Mandarin (Chinese characters)...so you can hand it to your driver or bus...to help you find your way back...almost everyone has a cell ph

-Good luck and Happy travels!
-19 days agoAnswered by Elizabeth FL USA via WorldNomads.com
+Good luck and Happy travels! over 1 year agoAnswered by Elizabeth FL USA via WorldNomads.com

 I wish I had known about the car hire for the Great Wall because the crowds are ridiculous.
 On that note DO NOT go to any of the major attractions in Beijing on the weekend as the crowds of locals can be overwhelming.
 I have a dozen photos of a mass of humanity standing between me and what I came to see.
 And the locals don't have the same sense of personal space as North Americans so be prepared to stand your ground and use your elbows (yes, seriously).

 I did both a private tour of Luoyang (the Longman Grotttoes and the Shaolin Temple) and a group tour of Beijing-Xian-Guilin and both were amazing experiences.
 The local guides are very useful/friendly and I learned from one of the people in my group that a lot of food vendors will let you sample food before you buy (she speaks Manadrin though).
 The same lady and I also discovered that good coffee is difficult to find in Beijing and some restaurants don't offer it. over 1 year agoAnswered by Amanda via WorldNomads.com

 Check out some of the lesser known places.
 My favorites are 798 Art District (a bit outside of town, but worth it; take a taxi if your'e not comfortable with the bus - there is no subway stop nearby) and the Russian district.
 Walk as much as possible, or rent bikes/scooters.